-Charles Spurgeon commenting on Acts 14:22, specifically where is says, “through many tribulations we must enter the kingdom of God,” (ESV) said something that most American Christians don’t want to hear – you will suffer.
-Yet you walk through your typical Christian bookstore you will invaribly see books with titles that proclaim the opposite.
+The great British preacher Charles Spurgeon commenting on Acts 14:22, specifically where it says, “through many tribulations we must enter the kingdom of God,” (ESV) said something that most American Christians don’t want to hear – you will suffer.
+Yet you walk through your typical Christian bookstore you will invariably see books with titles that proclaim the opposite.

 From Spurgeon’s Morning and Evening devotional: